SummaryRead the full fact sheet

 Foods high in saturated fat include meat fat, full-fat dairy foods, cream, solid cooking fats (such as butter, lard, copha and ghee), oils such as palm and coconut, and products that contain these fats (for example, fried foods, some cakes and biscuits, and convenience foods).

-When you do eat fats, choose mainly:
+When you do eat fats, choose mainly unsaturated fats, these include:

 Protein consumption and diabetes